mindspore-ai/mindscience/MindEarth/applications/dem-super-resolution/README.md

 ENGLISH | [简体中文](README_CN.md)

-# DEMNet: Super-resolution reconstruction of a 3 arc-second global DEM dataset
+# DEM-SRNet: Super-resolution reconstruction of a 3 arc-second global DEM dataset

 ## Overview

-A deep residual network called DEMNet is proposed to pretrain the terrestrial DEM data.
+A deep residual network called DEM-SRNet is proposed to pretrain the terrestrial DEM data.
 The designed pre-training structure is derived from the enhanced deep superresolution network (EDSR).

 ![dem](images/dem_Dem_Sr.png)

-This tutorial introduces the research background and technical path of DEMNet, and shows how to train and fast infer the model through MindEarth.
+This tutorial introduces the research background and technical path of DEM-SRNet, and shows how to train and fast infer the model through MindEarth.
 More information can be found in [paper](https://pubmed.ncbi.nlm.nih.gov/36604030/).

 ## QuickStart